dotnet/roslyn/docs/features/nullable-reference-types.md

 ### Assignment
 For `x = y`, the nullability of the converted type of `y` is used for `x`.
-Warnings are reported for top-level and nested nullability mismatches.
+Warnings are reported if there is a mismatch between top-level or nested nullability comparing the inferred nullability of `x` and the declared type of `y`.
-The warning assigning `?` to `!` is a W warning if the target is a local.
+The warning is a W warning when assigning `?` to `!` and the target is a local.
 ```c#
 notNull = maybeNull; // assigns ?; warning
 notNull = oblivious; // assigns ~, no warning